ljvmiranda921/ljvmiranda921.github.io/life/_posts/2025-08-12-grad-school-apps.md

 I called it The Big Pivot because it represented a reorientation of my career path.
 After my time in consulting, I discovered that my passion for research hadn't diminished&mdash;if anything, it had grown stronger.
 While the transition from industry to academia might seem straightforward on paper, the reality was far more complex.
-It meant potentially relocating to another country, accepting a significant pay cut, and adjusting my life stages to align with a new career trajectory.
+It meant potentially relocating to another country, accepting a significant pay cut, and adjusting my life stages (e.g., getting married, growing a family) to align with a new career trajectory.
 Looking back to 2021, I remember feeling overwhelmed by the self-imposed pressure to make everything fall perfectly into place.

 ### The big pivot and the long road to PhD applications